Looking for an exciting career with RPD? Use the above phone number and email to connect with our Recruitment Unit.

 - To identify policies and procedures that may need review or change, and to find ways to improve the quality of our service to the community.

 If you choose to make a complaint, we will follow a formal process to ensure that your complaint is thoroughly investigated.
 When you file a complaint, you will be asked for your name, address, a telephone number where you can be reached, and the details of your complaint, including date, time, location, and name of the involved employee(s), if known.
 If you mail your complaint to us, use the attached form to provide this information.
+While you are not required to disclose your name, address or phone number, this information will be useful in investigating your complaint and providing follow-up.

 When we receive your complaint, the Internal Affairs Team will send a letter to inform you that your complaint has been received and assigned for investigation.